Updated: Oct 16, 2020

 Simple carbohydrates are made up of one or two sugar molecules that are broken down quickly and almost immediately enter the bloodstream after digestion where they are then used as energy.
 Simple carbohydrates are found in:

 · Milk and other dairy products.
-Simple carbohydrates found in dairy products are naturally occurring and also come with other nutrients (protein, fat, vitamins and minerals), so this could be included as a staple as part of a balanced diet.
+Simple carbohydrates found in dairy products are naturally occurring and also come with other nutrients (protein, fat, vitamins and minerals), so this may not be as well tolerated close to a ride or physical activity.

 Complex carbohydrates, on the other hand, are just that – more complex.
 They contain more sugar molecules and fiber, so they require more time to get broken down.
 This results in a steadier release of glucose into your bloodstream.
 Complex carbohydrates also come with a variety of vitamins, minerals, and antioxidants, so they are typically considered to be more nutrient-dense in comparison to simple carbohydrates.
 Complex carbohydrates are found in: